kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-04-08】[RedByte1337 / GraphSpy](https://github.com/RedByte1337/GraphSpy) - Initial Access and Post-Exploitation Tool for AAD and O365 with a browser-based GUI
 * 【2024-04-01】[EPFLXplore / XRE_LeggedRobot_HW](https://github.com/EPFLXplore/XRE_LeggedRobot_HW) - PCB designs for Xplore Research's robot dog project
 * 【2024-04-01】[TypingMind / typingmind](https://github.com/TypingMind/typingmind) - The most advanced Web UI for AI chat
 * 【2024-04-01】[erew123 / alltalk_tts](https://github.com/erew123/alltalk_tts) - AllTalk is based on the Coqui TTS engine, similar to the Coqui_tts extension for Text generation webUI, however supports a variety of advanced features, such as a settings page, low VRAM support, DeepSpeed, narrator, model finetuning, custom models, wav file maintenance.
 It can also be used with 3rd Party software via JSON calls.